pybricks/pybricks.github.io/learn/flow-basics/tasks-functions.md

 To get some practice in making your own tasks, you'll now combine everything you've learned so far.
-The next example sets up your drive base, makes the robot drive straight and turn, and repeats it all to Square.
+The next example sets up your drive base, makes the robot drive straight and turn, and repeats it all to drive in a square.
 You'll create a task to drive in such a square so you can call it multiple times in your program.